EwannRoux/skills-hello-github-actions/README.md

 <header>

-# Hello GitHub Actions
+# Hello GitHub Actions :smile:

 _Create and run a GitHub Actions workflow._

 </header>

-## Step 5: Trigger the workflow
+## Step 5: Trigger the workflow :smile:

 _You've now added a fully functioning workflow to your repository! :smile:_

 The shell script in the workflow will run whenever a new pull request is opened.